aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 ![](./panel.png)

-When I drop a SVG file into this panel, and start to draw it, I find that only data of points is not enough, because the data should always depend on some attributes of a SVG element.
+When I drop a SVG file into this panel, and start to draw it, I find that only data of points is not enough, because the data should always depend on some attributes of a SVG element, including `width`, `height`, and `viewBox`